 - Single idea/granularity – the content is confined to ONE specific topic, idea, or concept.

-Engaging videos are ideally placed to deliver microlearning modules for effective consumption and application of the learning.
+Engaging videos are ideally suited to deliver microlearning modules for effective consumption and application of the learning.
 Independent studies have reported that learners skip ahead if videos are longer than 9 – 12 minutes.

-Reduces Training Cost
+8. Reduces Training Cost

 With the plethora of paid and free software available, the cost of producing a video has reduced exponentially, as has the complexity in developing one.
 This one-time cost offsets the higher and repetitive costs of Instructor-led Learning which includes travel, place, and time costs and learning which cannot be revisited without recreating the entire environment.
 Reports suggest that video-based learning can result in 50-70% savings for a company.
-It is well-known that Microsoft saved a whopping USD 303 per learner, with the implementation of video-based learning.
-The return on investment then is colossal, and organizations are increasingly conscious of this advantage.
+It is well-known that Microsoft saved a whopping USD 303 per learner, with the implementation of video learning.
+The return on investment is huge, and organizations are increasingly conscious of this advantage.

-In these times of a raging global pandemic; with social distancing being the absolute norm, video-based learning is the medium to explore when developing training modules for the workforce, given its all-around adaptability, accessibility, and lower production costs.
+In these times of a raging global pandemic; with social distancing being the absolute norm, video learning is the medium to explore when developing training modules for the workforce, given its all-around adaptability, accessibility, and lower production costs.

 To know more about video-based learning courses and how engaging videos can be effectively created and deployed to suit the needs of your organization, do connect with us at firstname.lastname@example.org